 Launched in 2016, iHub is our new web based reading tool designed for the classroom.
 It’s an innovative, digital approach to classroom reading.

 iHub promotes literacy with its interactive reading challenges based around current affairs.
-It develops pupils’ knowledge, ideas and opinions and vocabulary of cross-curricular content, and is the perfect tool to use at home or school.
+The application also develops pupils’ knowledge, ideas, opinions and vocabulary of cross-curricular content, and is the perfect tool to use at home or school.

 Reading activities for Key Stages 2-3 (P4-S2)